Coronavirus has changed the way we all use public transport and we’re working hard so you can travel as safely as possible.

 Using taxis or private hire vehicles

-Please use taxis and private hire vehicles for essential journeys and if they’re your only option for essential travel.
+Please use taxis and private hire vehicles responsibly.
 Your local operators will be able to tell you about the services they’re currently providing and the measures currently in place to help with physical distancing.

 At taxi ranks

-Please try to keep 2 metres apart from others.
+Please try to keep your distance from others.

 Follow the driver’s advice

-Please follow the driver’s advice when you’re making your essential journey.
+Please follow the driver’s advice.
 Your driver will be able to tell you about the measures in place to make sure you can travel as safely as possible.
 You may be asked to sit in the back left-hand seat if travelling alone, for instance.

-Please avoid sharing a taxi with others not from your household and wherever possible face away from the driver.
-Where this isn’t possible, if you come within 2 metres of others, please:
+Please avoid sharing a taxi with others not from your household or social bubble and wherever possible face away from the driver.
+Where this isn’t possible, if you come close to others, please:

 - avoid physical contact